Sidra Data Platform (version 2020.R1: Early Elstar)¶

 New available services view:

 Based on the suggestion of one of our customer's, we have added an environment identification tag to the management UI.
-The value is extracted from a new paramenter on the frontend web app.
+The value is extracted from a new parameter on the frontend web app.

 Minor cosmetic changes: